 Are you ready to write a middle grade novel?
-In this article we will explore this children’s book format in order to learn which age groups to target, what narrative styles work best and why, and what kind of word count you need in order to craft a strong middle grade book.
+In this article we will learn how to write middle grade fiction and why this children’s book format is flourishing today.
+We will learn which age groups to target, what narrative styles work best and why, and what kind of word count you need in order to craft a strong middle grade book.
 We will also explore themes and how to approach difficult or ‘big’ ideas for middle grade readers.
 You can walk away feeling confident you have the tools to take your ideas to paper and draft your middle grade manuscript.

 Defining the Middle Grade Novel

 Middle grade novels are books written for readers in upper elementary school through middle school.
-They are the in-between-books for readers who have outgrown chapter books like the Magic Tree House series, or popular books like the Big Nate series, and are too young to emotionally handle or enjoy themes and ideas found in young adult books.
+They are the in-between-books for readers who have outgrown chapter books like the Magic Tree House series, or popular books like the I Survived series, and are too young to emotionally handle or enjoy themes and ideas found in young adult books.

 - readership : 8 – 13 years